 Plagiarism.org offers important and thoughtful information for the benefit of students and educators concerning plagiarism in the electronic age.

-Questions on citation of Internet sources are covered in the Web page "How to Cite Internet Sources" from Yale University.
+Questions on citation of Internet sources are covered in Citing Internet Sources from Yale College.

 2. The Smithsonian Institution Research Information System (SIRIS) contains the Smithsonian American Art Museum Research databases which include: 1) Inventories of American Painting & Sculpture which reference over 360,000 works in public and private collections nationwide, and include records from Save Outdoor Sculpture! -- images are not digitized; however, many photographs are available for study in SAAM offices; 2) Peter A. Juley & Son Collection, comprised of 127,000 negatives, which is a visual record of American art and artists photographed between 1896 and 1975 -- information is often sketchy or incomplete, recorded as found on the photographic negative or envelope; 3) The Art Exhibition Catalog Index which has descriptive information on nearly 136,000 art works shown in over 1,000 exhibitions held in the US and Canada up through 1876 (the Centennial year), and includes American and European artists in all media of art works -- painting, sculpture, prints, drawings, etc.

-a Digital World: Teaching Research Ethics" in Library Magazine,
+Teaching Research Ethics" in Library Magazine, Duke University

 Return to Resources for Collectors, Life Long Learners, Students and Teachers of Art History